charliecalvert/CloudNotes/Comments/MidtermComments.md

 ## One layout.jade {#one-layout-jade}

+Make sure you insert only one copy of layout.jade in your project when it runs.
+An error occurs if load layout.jade from multiple files.

-A rather subtle, and quite pernicious, bug can be introduced in our programs if we try to **extend** the file called **layout.jade** in the wrong places.
-This bug took me awhile to track down, and appeared in more than one student's midterm.
-It can cause a strange, repetitive loading of our jade files that quickly brings a program to its knees.
+This bug can be introduced in our programs if we try to **extend** the file called **layout.jade** in the wrong places.
+Making this mistake can cause a strange, repetitive loading of our jade files that quickly brings a program to its knees.

 Our single page application has one main page defined in **index.jade**.
 That page **extends layout.jade**: